Rossa (singer): 2020–2023: Masih and Another Journey : The Beginning

-This concert became the most expensive concert by an Indonesian singer after the pandemic with ticket sales reaching 10 million per ticket for RSVP tickets and sold-out.
-Meanwhile, the Rossa 25 Shining Years concert broke the ticket price for the most expensive Indonesian artist's concert in history in Malaysia with a selling price of RM 5,000 per ticket for RSVP tickets and sold out.
-The concert was attended by 3,000 people and mostly royalty, businessmen, and Malaysian artists.
+Rossa reportedly wore an Haute Couture dress designed by Iris Van Herpen, valued at 1.1 billion IDR (approximately US$70,000), which was specially imported from Europe for the event.
+This concert became the most expensive concert by an Indonesian singer following the pandemic, with RSVP ticket sales reaching 10 million IDR per ticket, selling out quickly.
+In Malaysia, the Rossa 25 Shining Years concert set a record for the highest-priced concert ticket by an Indonesian artist in the country’s history, with RSVP tickets selling for up to RM 5,000 — also selling out.
+The concert was attended by 3,000 spectators, including Malaysian royalty, business leaders, and fellow artists.